 Research shows that massage can cause physiological and chemical changes with profound effects:

 Amy has worked for Connect for seven years and has gained a range of musculoskeletal experience through overseeing corporate contracts and working in the community.
 In 2008, Amy completed a course on acupuncture and received a post-graduate certificate for manipulative therapy in 2010.

 Dave has been with Connect for over five years and brought with him a keen interest in sports physiotherapy, through his own personal achievements in Taekwondo (British champion), working with professional athletes and his degree in sports and exercise science.

 Joanne joined Connect in 2006 and as well as seeing patients at our Low Fell clinic, plays an active role in the training and development of other Connect physiotherapists.
 Joanne received her Masters degree in Manual Therapy in 2011.

-Kathryn qualified in sports massage from Gateshead College in June 2005, and in Reflexology in June 2008 from Newcastle College.
+Kathryn qualified in sports massage from Gateshead College in June 2005.
 Since qualifying she has worked with Blaydon RUFC, Durham County RFC, Northumberland County RFC, Durham University RFC, Winlation RFC and currently Ryton RFC , Nike and the Great North Run.